larksuite/lark-samples/robot_quick_start/python/README.md

 # Quickly develop a bot
+> ⚠️ In order to facilitate the implementation of this tutorial, a reverse proxy tool (ngork) is used.
+This tool is only suitable for the development and testing phase and cannot be used in the production environment.
+Before using it, you need to confirm whether it complies with the company's network security policy.

 This example shows how to use the Open Platform's bot function to have a bot receive user messages and make replies.
 You can extend the event processing functions of bot based on this example.